 Praktica BMS 35mm electronic camera

-This is a sister camera to another Praktica camera in my collection that I posted about a while ago, the Praktica B100 electronic.
-Whereas that camera was an attempt at a fully automatic camera, on this one the exposure is set completely manually.
+This Praktica BMS is the sister of another Praktica camera in my collection that I posted about a while ago, the Praktica B100 electronic.
+Whereas the B100 was an attempt at a fully automatic camera, on the BMS the exposure is set completely manually.

 Although unmarked cosmetically, there seems to be a problem with the in viewfinder exposure display information.
 The LED’s which show the shutter speed work, but the under exposure LED is always illuminated and the solid LED which shows the correct exposure is not illuminated at all.
 This could be a fault with the camera, but since it is in such good condition cosmetically, I think it is probably the battery which needs replacing.
 There is a battery check switch but this doesn’t seem to do much at all – and the description of what it should do in the handbook is fairly confusing as well.
 At some point I’ll buy a new battery to check it out.
 In the meantime the description below describes how the camera should work.